jeffreyhilgert/jeffreyhilgert.github.io/README.md

-A simple webpage in HTML where I post resources and publications.
+A simple webpage in HTML with basic information and publications.